 Who can join an email list and how do they join?

 Anyone can join your list through the BHAN website—whether they live or work in your region, and whether they are Berkeley Haas alumni or not.
-To get to this page, visit or click Subscribe from the Alumni Chapters, Regions and Groups page.
+To get to this page, visit or click Subscribe to Alumni Chapters, Regions and Groups page.
 You (chapter leaders) can also use this page to add the email addresses of others to your list.

 Who can send and reply to the lists?

 Only designated “senders” can send emails to the chapter lists.
 Currently, all chapter presidents are designated senders.
-To add other board members as senders, simply email your request to email@example.com.
+To add other board members as senders, simply email your request to [email protected].

 Can Anyone Opt Out?

 While all alumni for whom we have an email address are initially added to a chapter’s email list, it is easy for recipients to opt out.
 An opt-out link is at the bottom of every email sent to the lists, and it takes only two clicks to remove yourself from the email list.

 To reduce the likelihood that recipients of your emails will opt out, electing not to receive information about your chapter: